Harris-jlr/bluehaven/README.md

 # Introduction

+This application will allow Developers to have a safe place to live.
+Instead of searching and hiring talent for projects, they can link the work for developers to find and complete.
+This allows the work to move faster without overhead and without having to worry about hiring and carrying for develoeprs.

-This centralized application will allow us to capture, filter and search a comprehensive list of innovative project Ideas.
-It will help employees research and verify unique ideas before creating new submissions to alleviate duplicate effort.
+The application will allow the developer to capture, filter and search a comprehensive list of innovative project Ideas.
+It will also help research and verify unique ideas before creating new submissions to alleviate duplicate effort.

 #Benefits
-The Innovation Station will provide value to several different user journeys and will allow us to cross utilize the same list across different teams.
+This safe haven for developers will provide security and releave the over worked developer by sharing the contracts with the team.
+This Hive mentality keeps the code to a standard and allows full coverage, no downtime, faster development paths and an environment that encourages growth and stability.
+It will aslo add value to several different user journeys and will allow us to cross utilize the same list across different teams.

 - Our Project Managers will be able to use a dashboard to view details, progress and possibly add sponsorships to active projects.
 - Our Sales Managers will be able to cross reference current client interests which may allow them to fund partnership projects.